Analysis | Belarus Could Become Europe’s Next Nightmare

-Three wives of the disbarred opposition candidates had stepped in for their husbands and formed a compelling troika for voters.
+Two wives of the disbarred opposition candidates had stepped in for their husbands and formed a compelling alternative for voters.
 Before the election, tens of thousands of Belarusians had flocked to their rallies, which resembled rock concerts, and expressed their frustration with Lukashenko’s corruption and his coronavirus antics — just drink vodka and drive a tractor and you’ll be fine, he’d suggested.

 Now, after the election, these enthusiastic Belarusians take to the streets, defying even the specter of Lukashenko’s thugs, who are out in force as usual.
 What happens next?

-Note: (This column was updated to correct the number of wives of opposition candidates who stepped in for their husbands, in the third paragraph. )